-She moved to New Zealand in the late 1860s, where she became a key figure in women’s suffrage.
+She moved to New Zealand in the late 1860s, where she became a key figure and one of the most influential people in women’s suffrage.
 In 1885, she founded the Women’s Christian Temperance Union and, two years later, became leader of its suffrage campaign.

 Several suffrage bills failed before New Zealand Parliament finally granted women the right to vote in 1893.
 Sheppard was later active in woman suffrage movements in other countries.
 She died in New Zealand in 1934.

 Next in our list of the most influential people from Liverpool is Sir Henry Tate, a famous business man who was renowned for his huge donations to charity.

 When Tate was just 13 he became a grocer’s apprentice in Liverpool and after seven years he was able to set up his own shop.

 His business was hugely successful and grew to a chain of six shops by the time he was 35 years old.
 In 1859 Tate became a partner in John Wright & Co. sugar refinery, selling his grocery business in 1861.
 By 1869, he had gained complete control of the company, and renamed it as Henry Tate & Sons.